janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 end
 ```

-First thing's first, we can only support following `render` calls inside HTML+ERB templates, as in helpers we don't have the view/controller context.
+First things first, we can only support following `render` calls inside HTML+ERB templates, as in helpers we don't have the view/controller context.
 So, let's early return otherwise:

 ```rb
 def on_string_node_enter(node)